d-pac/d-pac.docs/src/developer/REST v0.2.md

 All resources contain a

 - `type` field with the name of the collection they're a part of
-- `links.self` field with a reference to their own URL
+- `links.self` field with a relative URL of the resource

 e.g.